The Library

 About the Book

 Dopamine Nation by Anna Lembke, MD is one of the most important books written about modern life.
 Lembke is a Stanford psychiatrist and chief of Stanford's Addiction Medicine Dual Diagnosis Clinic.
-She has spent her career treating people consumed by addiction — to drugs, alcohol, pornography, food, social media, and smartphones.
 The insight at the core of this book: the mechanisms driving clinical addiction are the same mechanisms driving the low-grade restlessness and compulsive overconsumption most of us experience every day.
 The difference is one of degree, not kind.

 The Dopamine Balance